James Gleason: Career

 On discharge, he began his stage career, later taking it up professionally.
 He played in London for two years and following his return to the United States, he began in films by writing dialogue for comedies.
 He wrote a number of plays, several of which were performed on Broadway.
 He also acted on Broadway, including in a couple of his own plays.
-When World War I broke out, Gleason reenlisted in the United States Army and served to the end of the war.
+When World War I broke out, Gleason re-enlisted in the U.S. Army and served to the end of the war.

 His film debut was in Polly of the Follies (1922), starring Constance Talmadge.
 Balding and slender with a craggy voice and a master of the double-take, Gleason portrayed tough but warm-hearted characters, usually with a New York background.
 He co-wrote The Broadway Melody, the second film to win the Academy Award for Best Picture, and had a small uncredited role in it.
 He also co-wrote and briefly appeared as a hot dog vendor in the 1934 Janet Gaynor vehicle Change of Heart.
 He performed in a number of films with his wife Lucile.

+Gleason was nominated for an Academy Award for Best Supporting Actor for his performance as boxing manager Max "Pop" Corkle in the 1941 film Here Comes Mr. Jordan.
+In the Frank Capra classic Meet John Doe (1941), he played the cynical, hardboiled editor brought in to pump up the newspaper that goes ahead with the "John Doe" story.
 In The Clock (1945), he played a milk cart driver who gives lessons in marriage to the characters played by Judy Garland and Robert Walker, while Lucile played his wife.
 The same year, he played the bartender in the film adaptation of A Tree Grows in Brooklyn.
-In the Frank Capra classic Meet John Doe, he played the cynical, "hard boiled" editor brought in to pump up the newspaper that runs with the "John Doe" story.

-Gleason was nominated for an Academy Award for Best Supporting Actor for his performance as boxing manager Max "Pop" Corkle in the 1941 film Here Comes Mr. Jordan.
-He starred in two movie series, playing police inspector Oscar Piper in six Hildegarde Withers mystery films during the 1930s, starting with The Penguin Pool Murder, and Joe Higgins in the first seven of nine films about the Higgins Family, in which his wife Lucile and son Russell played Lil and Sydney Higgins.
+In The Bishop's Wife (1947), he was another cynic, this time a cab driver, thawed out by the warmth of passengers Cary Grant and Loretta Young.
 One of Gleason's best-known roles is Uncle Birdie, the kind-hearted ship captain plagued by alcohol and the memory of his deceased wife, in Charles Laughton's film noir classic The Night of the Hunter (1955).

+From Meet John Doe (1941), L-R: Walter Brennan, Gary Cooper, Irving Bacon, Barbara Stanwyck and Gleason.

+Movie series

+James Gleason starred in four movie series.
+From 1932 to 1937 he co-starred in RKO's Hildegarde Withers mysteries, playing police inspector Oscar Piper in six features, starting with Penguin Pool Murder.
+When domestic comedies were being made by most of the studios (the Hardy family, the Jones Family, the Bumstead family, etc.), Republic Pictures launched the Higgins Family, with Gleason as patriarch Joe Higgins and his wife Lucile and son Russell played Lil and Sydney Higgins.
+In 1941 RKO recruited James Gleason for its new detective series, The Falcon, casting the exasperated Gleason opposite the suave George Sanders.
+In 1951, after Leon Errol's death interrupted Monogram's Joe Palooka series, James Gleason replaced him as prizefight manager Knobby Walsh.